bdusell/singularity-tutorial/README.md

 [Pipenv](https://github.com/pypa/pipenv) is a package manager for Python.
 It's like the Python equivalent of npm (Node.js package manager) or gem (Ruby package manager).
-It records the libraries your project depends on in text files named `Pipfile` and `Pipfile.lock`, which you can commit to version control in lieu of the massive libraries themselves.
+It keeps track of the libraries your project depends on in text files named `Pipfile` and `Pipfile.lock`, which you can commit to version control in lieu of the massive libraries themselves.
+Every time you run `pipenv install
+<library>`, Pipenv will update the `Pipfile` and download the library locally.
+The important thing is that, rather than putting the library in a system-wide location, Pipenv installs the library in a *local* directory called `.venv`.
+The benefit of this is that the libraries are stored *with* your project, but they are not part of the image.
+The image is merely the vehicle for running them.

 Here is the
 [new version](examples/language-model/version-3.def)